 Early in 2009, the State Legislative Assembly Building (Dewan Undangan Negeri) was nearing completion between the Astana and Fort Margherita, both of which it dwarfed.

 Set back farther from the river, and in the style made famous (or notorious) by Brasilia, the Wisma Bapa Malaysia houses various government offices in splendid isolation.

 An uncomfortable walk to the north, an office building of Sarawak Energy.

 The Wisma Sumber Alam, housing the ministry of Public Utilities and the Forest Department.

-Located in a way to guarantee that nobody will ever enter on foot, the state mosque or Masjid Jamek Negeri Sarawak.
+Located in a way that guarantees that nobody will ever come on foot, this is the state mosque or Masjid Jamek Negeri Sarawak.

 Prayer niche, with floor fans.

 There's at least one very chi-chi neighborhood in these parts.
 We'll take a look.

 Simpler housing, farther north.